anubhavsrivastavv/sec-quant-comms/_pages/home.md

 <!---We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
 Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.--->

-Our research broadly engages in quantum communications research with specific focus on Quantum Network Routing and Quantum network simulators.
+Our group engages in quantum communications research with specific focus on Quantum Network Routing and Quantum network simulators.
 We are based in the [Department of CSE, IIT Hyderabad](https://cse.iith.ac.in/).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >